Phuongnguyen2710/CyberScan-Traffic-dataset/README.md

 # CyberScan-Traffic dataset description

+**CyberScan-Traffic** is a public dataset of network traffic that was used in our research paper to evaluate detection and analysis methods.
-CyberScan-Traffic is a dataset and toolkit designed for network traffic analysis.
-It includes raw PCAP files, processed CSV files, and train/test datasets for machine learning models.
-Scripts are provided to convert raw PCAPs into CSV format with relevant network features.
+The dataset contains raw PCAP files captured from various network scenarios, processed CSV files with extracted network features, and train/test splits suitable for machine learning experiments.

+This dataset is intended for research purposes and allows reproducibility of the results presented in our paper.

 ---